Breaking change detection – Overview

 For example, if your buf.yaml

-is stored in the subdirectory proto
+file is in the proto

 Buf Schema Registry repository